yc4ny/Leetcode/README.md

 # Leetcode
-My solutions to Leetcode problems.
+My solutions to Leetcode problems. <br/>
-Thanks to @QasimWani for the amazing repo that automatically pushes my solutions to this repository. https://github.com/QasimWani/LeetHub
+Thanks to <a href="https://github.com/QasimWani" target="_self">@QasimWani</a> for the amazing repo that automatically pushes my solutions to this repository. https://github.com/QasimWani/LeetHub
 <br/>
 <p align= "center">